- How to cope with the challenges of raising children with special needs

 Other than providing unconditional love, parents should learn to accept the child for who he/she is, identify what the child has instead of what he/she lacks, as well as to acknowledge the child as an individual who may have different life goals.
 It is also important to focus on the present instead of the future, as the saying goes ‘It is the journey that counts, not the destination’.
 Parents may need to gain the understanding that their life is full of change and that they will be facing a range of different challenges related to their children.
 It is also important for parents to accept the need to take care of themselves.

 SPD organises parent support groups (PSG) to help equip and provide practical support to parents and caregivers.
 Facilitated by professionals from SPD, the PSGs exist to provide support and respite and also aim to form a community among the parents and caregivers.
-For more enquiries on the parent support groups, please do not hesitate to us for more information.
+For more enquiries on the parent support groups, please do not hesitate to e-mail us for more information.